 $_______ per MCF

-c.
-Maximum.
+(c) Maximum.
 Notwithstanding the other provisions hereof, the maximum amount payable by Customer to Contractor for the Services rendered for any month during the Term in the aggregate of the Fixed Payment and the Variable Payment shall not exceed $_____________, or the prorated amount in the case of a partial month (the "Maximum Limit").

-d.
-Change of Conditions.
-If during the Term additional compression to Customer's pipeline is required necessitating additional compressors and or modifications to existing compressors, then upon the written request of either Party, the Parties shall promptly meet to discuss and, acting in good faith, agree upon any amendments that may be required to the terms of this Agreement.
+(d) Change of Conditions.
+If during the Term additional or less compression for Customer's pipeline system is required necessitating additional or fewer compressors and/ or modifications to existing compressors, then upon the written request of either Party, the Parties shall promptly meet to discuss and, acting in good faith, agree upon any amendments that may be required to the terms of this Agreement.
 Should the Parties not be able to so agree, the matter will be referred to arbitration pursuant to Section 29 (b).

 4. PAYMENT TERMS AND PAST DUE AMOUNTS.
 On or before the fifth (5th) day of each calendar month following the month in which Services were rendered, Contractor shall provide Customer with a written statement setting forth the Compression Fee, including the Fixed Payment and the Variable Payment, for Services rendered during the preceding month, and other charges due Contractor hereunder, if any.
 Billing and payment of the Variable Payment will be based on estimated volumes to the extent actual volumes are not then available.
 The Variable Payment shall be adjusted on a calendar year basis for actual volumes compressed during the preceding 12-month period.
 The applicable annual invoice shall include the Variable Payment adjustment.
 Customer shall remit any amounts due on the twentieth (20th) day of the month in which Contractor's statement was received.
 If the due date for any payment to be made under this Agreement is not a business day of Customer's, the due date for such payment shall be the following business day of Customer's.
 Any amounts due by Contractor to Customer under the provisions of this Agreement shall be payable on or before fifteen (15) days of invoice therefor.
-If either Party fails to pay any payment or other sum when due, such Party also shall pay to the other Party interest thereon from the due date thereof to the date of payment at a rate equal to the lesser of (a) 18% per annum or (b) the maximum rate permitted by applicable law.
+If either Party fails to pay any payment or other sum when due, such Party also shall pay to the other Party interest thereon from the due date thereof to the date of payment at a rate equal to the lesser of (a) 18% per annum or (b) the maximum nonusurious interest rate permitted by applicable law.
 All payments hereunder shall be payable by wire transfer to the accounts of the Parties set forth below, or at such other place or account as either Party from time to time may designate in writing.

 Transwestern Pipeline Company